Best Water Filters for Hiking & Backpacking

 Price Range: Under $25 | Weight: 2.1 oz/straw | Full Review | Check Price on Amazon

-2. Membrane Solutions Portable Water Filter Straw (4-Pack) — Best for Reliability
+2. Membrane Solutions Portable Water Filter Straw — Best for Reliability

 With 8,500+ reviews and a 4.5-star rating, the Membrane Solutions straw has the most proven track record among budget filter straws.
-The hollow fiber membrane technology is the same fundamental design used in premium filters costing $30-40 for a single unit.
-At $25–$50 for four straws, you can stash backups in your pack, car, and emergency kit.
+The hollow fiber membrane technology is the same fundamental design used in premium filters costing significantly more.
+At Under $25 per straw, it is affordable enough to stash backups in your pack, car, and emergency kit.

 For hikers, the 28mm bottle compatibility is a standout feature.
 Thread the straw onto a standard water bottle, flip it upside down, and squeeze filtered water into your mouth or another container.
 This is faster and more practical than suction drinking from a stream, especially when refilling on the trail.